How and when you can use AI in your studies, Canvas course for inspiration, Copilot, guidelines for exams, cheating and challenges with AI.

 Energy use

-Training and using AI requires a lot of energy.
-Don’t use Copilot for searches that can be done with a regular search engine.
+Training and using AI, as well as storing data, requires a lot of energy.
+AI is not always the most appropriate tool.
+For example, you can use the spell checker in Word instead of asking Copilot about spelling.
 Also, keep in mind that text-based interactions require significantly less energy than generating images, animations or videos.